Wild Brauer classes via prismatic cohomology: Introduction

 We let $\mathcal H^i(\mathcal F^{\bullet})$ be the $i^{th}$ cohomology sheaf of $\mathcal F^{\bullet}$ and $\H^i(X,\mathcal F^{\bullet})$ be the hypercohomology of $\mathcal F^{\bullet}$.
 We omit $X$ if it is clear from the context.
 We write $\mathcal F^{\bullet}/p:=\mathcal F^{\bullet}\otimes^L \Z/p$ for the derived tensor product with $\Z/p$.
 This gives an exact functor

-Most of the time, when talking about global differential forms on varieties, we will suppress from the notation the subscript keeping track of the variety itself.
-This will not be the case in Section~\ref{sec : prismatic}, where we work with differential forms and de Rham complex on schemes over a given base ring.
+Most of the time, when talking about global differential forms on varieties over a field, we will suppress from the notation the subscript keeping track of the variety itself.
+This will not be the case in Section~\ref{sec : prismatic}, where we work with differential forms and the de Rham complex on schemes over a given base ring.